 The Registrant's financial position remains strong and its ability to undertake its planned projects is not affected.
 As of December 31, 2009, the Registrant's consolidated cash and cash equivalents totalled P36.5 million compared to P101.4 million at the end of 2008.
 The Registrant and its subsidiary has decided to reinvest resources in bonds and stocks as the global financial crisis abated.
-The Registrant and its subsidiary are essentially debt free with total consolidated liabilities of P5.5 million not including deferred income tax liabilities of P20.6 million but including retirement benefit obligations of P2.8 million against total equity of P996.2 million at year-end 2009.
+The Registrant and its subsidiary are essentially debt free with total consolidated liabilities of P5.5 million not including deferred income tax liabilities of P20.6 million but including retirement benefit obligations of P2.8 million at year-end 2009.